Fox & Friends: Fox News' Top Misinformer Of 2011

 Johnson: "Most Scholars Have Claimed" Islam And Democracy "Are Not Compatible."
 On the February 7 edition of Fox & Friends, Johnson said that "most scholars have claimed" that Islam and democracy are "not compatible."
 [Fox News, Fox & Friends, 2/7/11, via Media Matters]

 - Posted In

-- Diversity & Discrimination, LGBT, Economy, Budget, Jobs, Wages, & Unemployment, Labor Unions, Social Security, Education, Teachers, Environment & Science, Energy, Government, The Presidency & White House, Health Care, Health Care Reform, Immigration, Border Security, Immigration Myths, Immigration Reform, National Security & Foreign Policy
+- Diversity & Discrimination, LGBTQ, Economy, Budget, Jobs, Wages, & Unemployment, Labor Unions, Social Security, Education, Teachers, Environment & Science, Energy, Government, The Presidency & White House, Health Care, Health Care Reform, Immigration, Border Security, Immigration Myths, Immigration Reform, National Security & Foreign Policy

 - Fox News Channel